laplamgor/kantai3d-kccp-patcher/README.md

 * [Poi game browser](https://github.com/poooi/poi)
 * [KanColle Enlish Patch](https://github.com/InochiPM/KanColle-English-Patch-KCCP)

-⚠️This patcher CANNOT be used together with [Kantai 3D Chrome Extension](https://github.com/laplamgor/kantai3d-chrome-extension).
+⚠️This patcher CANNOT be used together with [Kantai3D Chrome Extension](https://github.com/laplamgor/kantai3d-chrome-extension).
 Please only choose one of them to patch your game client.

 ⚠️This patcher does not work with https://ooi.moe proxy currently.
 It will require changes on KCCP's side.